Interpretable Deep Representation Learning from Temporal Multi-view Data: ITM-VAE model

 where $\varphi_{\theta_{t,g}}^{\text{dec}}$ denotes a neural network with parameters $\theta_{t,g}$, and $\text{diag}(\mathbf{D})$ denotes the diagonal elements of the matrix $\mathbf{D}$.

-\textbf{Recurrence} The hidden state $\mathbf{h}_t$ is updating the conditioning on $\mathbf{z}_t$ in a recurrent way: $\mathbf{h}_t = S_{\theta}\left(\mathbf{x}_t, {\mathbf{z}_t}, \mathbf{h}_{t-1}\right)$, where $S$ is the transition function which can be implemented with gated activation functions such as long short-term memory or gated recurrent unit \cite{cho14,hochreiter97}.
-VRNN demonstrates that by including feature extractors in the recurrent equation are important for learning complex data:
+\textbf{Recurrence} The hidden state $\mathbf{h}_t$ is updated by conditioning on $\mathbf{z}_t$ in a recurrent way: $\mathbf{h}_t = S_{\theta}\left(\mathbf{x}_t, {\mathbf{z}_t}, \mathbf{h}_{t-1}\right)$, where $S$ is the transition function which can be implemented with gated activation functions such as long short-term memory or gated recurrent unit \citep{cho14,hochreiter97}.
+VRNN demonstrates that including feature extractors in the recurrent equation is important for learning complex data:

 where $\varphi_{\tau}^{\mathbf{x}}$ and $\varphi_{\tau}^{\mathbf{z}}$ are two neural networks for feature extraction from $\mathbf{x}_t$ and $\mathbf{z}_t$, respectively.
 By the above model specifications, the generative distribution can be factorized as: